ChrisEssery/group-project/Portfolio/Background.md

 A Theory of Fun for Game Design was very useful for practical study of fun in game design.

+From our perspective, we decided it was important to address the issues of loneliness and isolation in a fun, playful way.
+We also decided to create our platform as a game with rules and a simple, visually appealing front-end.

 ### Rules versus open-endedness